What It Means to Be a Lay Woman in the World

 The World as the Field of Lay Apostolate

 It is a great thing to provide ecclesial assistance at church.
-However, as a Catholic lay woman, I have an obligation to keep my mission in the world clearly in mind.
+However, as a lay woman, I have an obligation to keep my mission in the world clearly in mind.

 The Decree Apostolicam Actuositatem of the Second Vatican Council states: